-For more information on baking polymer clay, including how to get the best results, how to minimize any smells, and how to prevent browning and color change, refer to the articles that I’ve written on Baking Polymer Clay.
+For more information on baking polymer clay, including how to get the best results, how to minimize any smells, and how to prevent browning and color change, refer to the tutorial Baking Polymer Clay.

 Many people find that the smells from baking polymer clay are unpleasant and some sensitive people might get headaches.
 If this is a concern for you, then by all means put your clay oven in the garage or porch.
 And cover your project during baking, taking the pan outside to open it up.
 But be assured that baking polymer clay does not produce toxic fumes.

 This being said, remember that toxicity is situation dependent.
 Polymer clay is safe to be baked in your home as a hobby or craft material.
 If you work production-style, you’ll probably want to use professional ventilation.
 While nobody worries about baking bread at home, a production bakery has industrial-level ventilation, right?
 Please keep such measures in mind.
 Your home’s air quality should be taken seriously.
 I can’t advise you on that.
 It’s beyond the scope of this website!

 Polymer clay is a plastic, and as such, isn’t a whole lot different from any other plastic we use in our lives.
 It is PVC, the very same plastic that is used in our water pipes.
 But even though polymer clay is tested and certified to be non-toxic, there will always be the question, what if?

 What if “they” haven’t discovered yet that one of its components will cause problems years down the line?
 What if the plasticizers are more toxic than “they” know?
 Well, you can’t know.
 Not for sure.